KYDronePilot/TSPGenetic/README.md

 ```

 The algorithm was able to closely approximate (or find) the solution consistently using a population of 500 chromosomes,
-50 generations, and a probability of 1:1000 of mutating a chromosome mutation.
+50 generations, and a probability of 1:1000 of a chromosome mutation.

 ## How it works
 ![TSP Learning Curve](img/example_learning_curve.png)